Staying Afloat During a Flood Disaster

-Business continuity planning (BCP) is essential to ensuring that your business can respond to disruptions in operations due to disasters quickly and in a manner that minimizes losses.
+Business continuity planning (BCP) is essential to ensure that your organization can respond to disruptions in operations due to disasters quickly and in a manner that minimizes any potential losses.
+Flooding is one key area that your BCP should cover.
+Keep in mind that damaging floods can result from severe weather, like hurricanes, or a situation such as a sprinkler system malfunction.
+Either scenario can cause damage and loss.

-Read on to learn how you can use business continuity planning to protect your information from flood events by moving it to a secure digital repository.
+Read on to learn how you can best protect your information from flood events and discover resources to help you create a business continuity plan that addresses flood risks..

 Relying on paper documents as a primary source of data storage can be highly detrimental in the event of an unanticipated emergency, like a flood.
 Additionally, floods are some of the most difficult disasters to prepare for.
 The duration and intensity of a flooding event can span from just a few hours to months-long events, making it nearly impossible to access physical documents.
 (If they’re not already destroyed.)

-Not only is this incredibly inconvenient when trying to keep operations running smoothly, but it can also mean serious financial losses due to disruptions in service or lost files.
+Not only is this incredibly inconvenient when trying to keep your operations running smoothly, but it can also mean serious financial losses due to disruptions in service or lost files.
 Taking steps before disaster strikes is necessary for any business reliant on physical documents.
-Incorporating business continuity planning and digitizing important records ahead of time provides an invaluable layer of protection that will prevent countless headaches (and possible damages) down the line.
+Digitizing important records ahead of time provides an invaluable layer of protection that will prevent countless headaches (and possible damages) down the line.

 Identifying and Assessing Potential Risks and Threats